beaubaileyy/PythonForEverybody/README.md

 Reserved words - words that have some special function in python that you cannot use as variable names or identifiers

+Variables - a name you choose to identify something with, is stored in the memory so a programmer can store data and then retrieve it later through the variable name.
+You can even change the contents assigned to the variable in a later statement.
+  - must start with a letter or underscore
+  - must only consist of letters, numbers, and underscores
+  - are case sensitive
+A good variable name is something that is friendly to the user and easily identified

+Assignment statements - we assign a value to a variable using the assignment statement (=) an assignment statement consists of an expression on the right hand side and a variable to store the result